CSUMB-SCD-instructors/syllabi/_active/CST334-online-syllabus.md

 At the highest level, the use of LLMs in this class is ***prohibited*** for complete programming assignments* and ***encouraged*** for improving your own understanding of material.
 Large Language Models (LLMs), such as ChatGPT and GPT4.0, are powerful language generation models.
 They can be used to produce code and summarize text, as well as answer clarifying questions.
-They can be a very effective tool in a programmer’s toolbox if used appropriately.
+They can be a very effective tool in a programmer's toolbox if used appropriately.
 In this class, you should use them as a resource similar to [stackoverflow](https://stackoverflow.com/) – a good resource that should be critically considered since the code might be wrong, and not as effective as coming to talk to a TA or instructor.

 **You may use** LLMs for asking clarifying questions and generating examples.